Gabrielpanga/vercelapi2tinybird/README.md

 ## Motivation

-This is related to the [Live Session](https://www.tinybird.co/live-coding-sessions/realtime-activity-logs) for activity logs & usage for an application.
+This is related to the [Live Session](https://www.tinybird.co/live-coding-sessions/realtime-activity-logs) for activity logs & usage for an application by Tinybird.

-In this case I've implemented a decorator to track server-side analytics for api calls and get response times, status codes, path & method called.
+In this case I've implemented a decorator to track `server-side analytics` for api calls and get response times, status codes, path & method called.
-Request & responses payloads could be added to the tracking, but for security reasons should be avoided unless ofuscated.
+Request & responses payloads could be added for tracking porpouses, but for security reasons should be avoided unless ofuscated treated to avoid any GDPR conflicts.

-For user's UI activity is tracked using google anayltics based on Tinybird's snippet provided in the live session.
+For user's UI activity we are using Google Anayltics alternative tracking based on Tinybird's snippet provided on the live session.

 ## Setup